keptn/keptn/bridge/README.md

 ### Bundle Size Report

 The Keptn Bridge is bundled with the Angular CLI.
-To analyze the current bundle size, first build the application with `ng build --stats-json`, to generate the [`stats.json`](https://webpack.js.org/api/stats/) file.
-Then run the [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) with `npm run bundle-report` to create an interactive treemap visualization of the contents of all your bundles.
+To analyze the current bundle size, first run `yarn build:stats`, to generate the [`stats.json`](https://webpack.js.org/api/stats/) file.
+Then run the [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) with `yarn bundle-report` to create an interactive treemap visualization of the contents of all your bundles.

 ## IDE Setup